tymackallDS/About-Me/README.md

 - 👋 Hi, I’m @tymackallDS
-- 👀 I’m interested in cyber security and data science
+- 👀 I’m interested in cloud architecture and data science
 - 🌱 I’m currently learning how to perform a security audit
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... tymackall10@gmail.com